All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 (left) Tower of the outer courtyard and the exit to Rome; (right) inner courtyard: columns which separated the nave from the right aisle

-and which were included into the wall of a Benedictine monastery
+and which were included into the wall of a Benedictine monastery, today an Augustinian nunnery

 In 1084 Robert Guiscard sacked Rome and set fire to SS.
 Quattro Coronati; Pope Paschal II re-consecrated the church in 1116 (he restored also S. Lorenzo in Lucina and S. Bartolomeo all'Isola), but its size was reduced to the final part of the nave and the apse; the initial part of the nave was not rebuilt and it became the current inner courtyard of the complex; the aisles of the original basilica were included into a Benedictine monastery.
 The reconstruction of SS.
 Quattro Coronati was completed in the early XIIIth century by a fine cloister.